pengfei99/doc_center/docs/hadoop/compilation/win/compile_hadoop_in_win10.md

 RUN powershell .\vcpkg\vcpkg.exe install --x-install-root .\vcpkg\installed
 ```

+> All the required packages and their version are specified in the `vcpkg.json` file.
+As the one who write the docker file
+> does not check the compatibility between actual supported version in `vcpkg` database and specified version in `vcpkg.json`,
+> You may have error such as `Can't find protobuf 3.25.5`
+> This is due to the vcpkg does not have all the protobuf versions.
+You can do two things:
+> - git checkout <latest release>, in our case is `2026.03.18`.
+So replace `2025.03.19` by `2026.03.18`
+> - in the `vcpkg.json` file replace `3.25.5` by `3.21.12` or `4.25.1`
 > Based on how the dependencies are installed, you need to set up the `environment variables` accordingly.

+Hadoop uses Shading.
+When Hadoop compiles, it takes the Protobuf classes and moves them into a new package name: `org.apache.hadoop.thirdparty.protobuf`.

+Because of this "shading," as long as your `protoc` (the compiler you are building now in Docker) can generate code that
+the hadoop-thirdparty library understands, the exact patch version (like .5 vs .12) rarely breaks the build.

+### 5.4 Set up env vars

 ```powershell
 # to avoid maven oom, you can increase the heap memory